-While the major coverages are the same, a business auto policy differs from a personal auto policy in many technical respects.
-Ask your insurance agent to explain all the differences and options.
+While the major coverages of business insurance in FL are the same, a business auto policy differs from a personal auto policy a variety of ways.
+It’s important to ask your insurance agent to explain all the differences and your options.

 If you have a personal umbrella liability policy, there’s usually an exclusion for liability relating to your business.
 It’s important to be sure you have sufficient auto liability coverage under your business insurance.

 Unfortunately for business owner, the chances of getting sued have significantly increased over the last decade.
 General Liability coverage under business insurance in Naples, Bonita Springs, Sanibel, FL can prevent a legal suit from turning into a financial burden by providing financial protection in case your company is ever sued or legally held responsible for some injury or damage.

 General Liability insurance pays the losses arising from either real or alleged bodily injury, property damage, or personal injury on your business premises or arising from your operations.

 General Liability Protection under Business Insurance in Naples, Bonita Springs, Sanibel, FL